- Places to Explore

 World Trade Center Site (Ground Zero) Review

 The memorial plaza will be bordered by four distinct new skyscrapers: the 1,776-foot World Trade Center One (the former "Freedom Tower"), and Towers 2, 3, 4 all designed by famous architects.
 The site will also include a performing arts center designed by Frank Gehry and a transportation hub designed by Santiago Calatrava.
-At press time, Towers 1 and 4 were both scheduled to be finished by late 2013, but escalating costs and still-rough economic climate may cause delays for these and the other buildings.
+At this writing, Tower 1 is scheduled to be open in 2014 (Tower 4 opened in late 2013), but escalating costs and construction issues may cause further delays.
 To get an up-to-date idea of what the site will look like, visit the 9/11 Preview Site, located at 20 Vesey Street and open daily.

 Edging the Memorial pools at the plaza level are bronze panels inscribed with the names of the 2,983 people who were killed in the terror attacks at the World Trade Center site, in Flight 93's crash in Pennsylvania, at the Pentagon, and the six people who died in the World Trade Center bombing in 1993.
 Because the names are arranged by affiliation rather than alphabetically, it can be difficult to locate particular names—visit the memorial's website or use the on-site kiosks to find out where to find a particular name.
 At night, the names are illuminated by lights shining up from underneath the panels.
 Visitors are allowed to place tribute items in front of the Memorial pools as well as on the name panels.

 In the plaza are more than 400 swamp white-oak trees harvested from within a 500-mile radius of the site, as well as from Pennsylvania and near Washington, D.C.
 There's also a single Callery pear tree known as the "survivor tree," which was revived and replanted here after being damaged during the 9/11 attacks.